The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Methods

 \subsection{Filament Selection}

 We focus our analysis on $z\sim 4$.
 At this time, our system consists of a well-defined cosmic sheet containing several prominent co-planar filaments, with end-points at massive haloes with $\Mv\sim 10^{12}\,\msun$, and along which nearly all haloes with $\Mv>10^9\,\msun$ are located.
-The sheet is formed by the collision of two smaller sheets at $z\gsim 5$, while most of the filaments merge by $z\sim 2.5$ \citep{mandelker2019shattering,mandelker2021thermal}. \Fig{slices} shows the Hydrogen column density, $N_{\rm H}$, of the sheet at $z\sim 4$ in face-on (left) and edge-on (right) projections.
-In order to minimize contamination of filament properties by haloes, we avoid analyzing filament regions that contain haloes with $\Mv\ge 10^{10}\,\msun$, marked by black circles in \fig{slices}.
+The sheet is formed by the collision of two smaller sheets at $z\gsim 5$, while most of the filaments merge by $z\sim 2.5$ \citep{mandelker2019shattering,mandelker2021thermal}. \Fig{slices} shows the Hydrogen column density, $N_{\rm H}$, of the sheet at $z\sim 4$ in face-on (left) and edge-on (right) projections\footnote{Projection maps of temperature, metallicity, and HI column density in the same region can be found in \citet{mandelker2021thermal}.}.
+In order to minimise contamination of the filament properties by haloes, we avoid analysing filament regions that contain haloes with $\Mv\ge 10^{10}\,\msun$, marked by black circles in \fig{slices}.
+This is $\sim 1\%$ of the mass of each of the three haloes at the nodes of the cosmic-web in this region, located at the bottom-left, bottom-right, and top-right of the left-hand panel in \fig{slices}.
 We selected ten such slices from three separate filaments, marked with white rectangles and numbered from $1-10$ in \fig{slices}.
 Each slice is $30\kpc$ thick along the filament axis, slightly larger than the typical characteristic scale radius of the filaments, $r_0$, as described in \se{thermal} below.
-However, we note that using a slice thickness of $(20-40)\kpc$ does not change any of our key results.
+However, we note that using a slice thickness of $(20-40)\kpc$ does not change our key results.
+We note that most of our slices contain 1-2 haloes with masses $10^9<\Mv/\msun<10^{10}$, some of which appear assoiated with local distortions in the density/temperature structure of the filament.
+However, these distortions average out when stacking the slices, and have no impact on our results.
+Likewise, all of our slices contain several haloes with $\Mv<10^8\msun$, though none of these appear to have any impact on the filament structure.

-The orientation of the filament axis in each slice is determined by eye by approximating a straight line to the ridge-line of maximal $N_{\rm H}$ in each slice, as seen in the face-on projection through the sheet (left-hand panel of \fig{slices}).
+The orientation of the filament axis in each slice is determined by eye by approximating a straight line to the ridge line of maximal $N_{\rm H}$ in each slice, as seen in the face-on projection through the sheet (left-hand panel of \fig{slices}).
 Given the relatively small length of our slices compared to the total length of the filament, small changes to the axial directions in each slice do not change any of our results.
 We hereafter define the $z$-axis to refer to the local filament axis in each slice, while the $(x,y)$ plane represents the filament cross-section with the $y$-axis always aligned within the sheet.

 To find the filament centre in each slice, we project the gas density in each slice along its axial direction and initially place the filament centre at the point of maximum gas density.
 We then refine this using the ``shrinking-cylinders'' method.
 We begin by calculating the centre of mass of a cylinder of gas with radius $R_0=50\kpc$ and length $L=30\kpc$ about our initial centre, i.e., spanning the entire thickness of the slice, and update the centre to this position.
 We repeat this process five times, where the radius of the cylinder at each step is half that of the previous step, leading to a final radius of $50/2^5\sim 1.6\kpc$, while keeping $L$ unchanged.
 Changing the number of iterations from $4-6$ has no effect on our results.
 We experimented with alternative definitions of the filament centre, such as using shrinking-circles of gas density projected along the length of the slice rather than shrinking cylinders in 3D, using spheres rather than cylinders/circles, and using total (gas plus dark matter) mass rather than gas mass.
 All these definitions yield centres within $\sim (1-4)\kpc$ of each other for nearly all cases, and the differences have no bearing on our results.